simophin/sshmutiplexer-rust/README.md

-# Multiplex SSH & HTTPs
+# Demultiplex SSH & HTTPS

-This project is inspired by [sshl](https://github.com/yrutschle/sslh), but instead of writing in C, I decided to write a simpler version of it using Rust.
+This project is inspired by [sshl](https://github.com/yrutschle/sslh), but instead of writing in C, it's written in Rust and has very minimal functionality.

+### Why is this needed?
+Some public networks cut off the access to port 22 or worse, only allow some specified ports to be accessed, like 80, 440.
+This app allows you to have your server serve both HTTPS and SSH on the port 443.

-### What protocol can be multiplexed?
+### What protocol can be demultiplexed?
 * SSH
 * HTTPS